Sri MahaMariamman Temple, Kuala Lumpur: Bangunan Mariamman

 Recently, the Sri Maha Mariamman Temple has, after a 40-year wait, finally got its own building.
 The RM 13 million six-storey building, behind the temple in Jalan Tun H.S Lee was officially opened by Works Minister and MIC President Datuk Seri S. Samy Vellu.

 Temple chairman R. Nadarajah said the idea to construct the building was mooted by Datuk Seri S. Samy Vellu 38 years ago when he was a committee member of the temple.
 Known as Bangunan Mariamman, the building is beside the Klang Bus Station and opposite the Pasar Seni LRT/MRT station.
 It is connected to the temple and has two floors of basement car parks, three floors for two auditoriums and a hall.

 The Deity

 Mariamman is popularly worshipped by overseas Indians, especially Tamils because she is looked upon as their protector during their sojourn to foreign lands.
-Mariamman is a manifestation of the goddess - Parvati, an incarnation embodying Mother Earth with all her terrifying force.
+Mariamman is a manifestation of the goddess – Parvati, an incarnation embodying Mother Earth with all her terrifying force.
 She protects her devotees from unholy or demonic events.

 Administration

-The Sri Mahamariamman Temple is managed by the Board of Management of Sri Maha Mariamman Temple Devasthanam, which also manages the Batu Caves Sri Subramaniam Temple and the Kortumalai Pillaiyar Temple.
+The Sri Maha Mariamman Temple is managed by the Board of Management of Sri Maha Mariamman Temple Devasthanam, which also manages the Batu Caves Sri Subramaniam Temple and the Kortumalai Pillaiyar Temple.
 It also performs the role of Hindu Religious Consultant to the Government of Malaysia in determining the Hindu yearly calendar.